commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 ## PAYONE transaction types -> CT Transaction Types

 ### triggering a new PAYONE transaction request given a CT transaction

-* TODO how to trigger address / bank data checks?
-Just a a payment without transaction is not safe because the integration service processes the Payment Object change messages asynchronously and could miss the intermediate state without a transaction.
-  * request=bankaccountcheck / addresscheck / consumerscore
-  * As data check is not a financial transaction, we don't want to include it in the Transactions.
-A special Interaction?
-But interactions aren't supposed to be relevant to the checkout and frontend code.
-* TODO what to write into the CT payment object to trigger an `updatereminder`, i.e. dunning level trigger

 Please take care of idempotency.
 The `TransactionState` alone does not suffice to avoid creating duplicate PAYONE transactions.
 It could remain in `Pending` for various reasons.